vkrenz/snap2/README.md

-11/21/22 - Added a blank article card with a "+" to add article (admin) 11/22/22 - Removed blank article card (to be replaced with just a normal + next to "articles") 11/22/22 - Added a modal to remove-articles (not working yet)
+11/21/22 - Added a blank article card with a "+" to add article (admin) 11/22/22 - Removed blank article card (to be replaced with just a normal + next to "articles") 11/22/22 - Added a modal to remove-articles (not working yet) 11/24/22 - Assignment 5 Done!
+11/24/22 - Admin can now add/remove/edit articles and upload only images for articlePhoto
 ```